 Although most patients with diarrhea will not require any laboratory evaluations, tests are a recommended step after several days have passed with no resolution of symptoms or if the initial treatments were unsuccessful.
 If the disease is severe, refractory, or affecting high-risk patients, testing may merit more urgent consideration.

 Stool studies should preferably take place using a fresh diarrheal stool.
 The presence of white blood cells (fecal leukocytes) might be a sign of inflammation, although the sensitivity is 70 percent and specificity only 50 percent.
 Fecal calprotectin is a potential marker of neutrophil activity and can differentiate inflammatory from non-inflammatory diarrhea.
 Sensitivity and specificity in the 90% range have been proposed for this test.
-Fecal lactoferrin is another potential marker of neutrophils and might be of help in differentiating infectious diarrhea from IBD.
+Fecal lactoferrin is another potential marker of neutrophils and might be of help in differentiating infectious diarrhea from inflammatory bowel disease (IBD).
 Red blood cells will indicate enteroinvasive disease that is causing bleeding.
 Ova and parasite recognition will confirm these sources of infection.
 Quantitative stool fat shows an abnormal gastrointestinal mucosa and can help differentiate malabsorption syndromes.

 Multi-pathogen molecular panels that identify the genetic material of the organisms can be helpful and may identify the source of infection within hours rather than days for standard culture techniques.
 Bacterial stool cultures may be indicated to confirm specific bacterial pathogens or to aid in determining antimicrobial susceptibility patterns to guide treatment.

 Rehydration is the mainstay of treatment of bacterial diarrhea.
 This strategy is possible through the administration of oral or intravenous fluids.
-The use of ORS containing sodium, potassium, and glucose delivered in small, frequent volumes is the recommendation in patients who can tolerate this intake, and IV rehydration reserved for those that fail oral rehydration.
+The use of ORS containing sodium, potassium, and glucose delivered in small, frequent volumes is the recommendation in patients who can tolerate this intake, and intravenous (IV) rehydration reserved for those that fail oral rehydration.

 All patients should be encouraged to eat nutrient-rich foods to counter diarrhea as soon as dehydration is adequately managed; rather than restrict dietary intake.
 Breast-fed infants should continue their usual feedings if possible.
 Zinc supplementation is reported to reduce both the stool volume and stool frequency by 30 percent and is a consideration in severe cases.
 Although diets such as BRAT (banana, rice, apple, and toast) or bland diet have been proposed to improve the condition and are somewhat better tolerated; no reliable data or prospective studies are available to confirm this, and the assumptions are mostly based on limited studies or personal experiences.
 Similarly, the exclusion of certain foods, such as dairy products, is not evidence-based.
 A systematic review suggested that there is little evidence for or against dietary restrictions in diarrhea, and a typical diet can be resumed as tolerated.